 Common areas: The campfire.

 Cost: $400 upcharge - It may seem odd that we should have to charge more for backcountry camping, but the truth is that the logistics are just far more complex and demanding.
-Generally, this requires an “auxiliary” (assistant guide) to accompany each guide/client pair, and that expense plus the maintenance of gear is actually greater than the expense of lodging.
+Generally, this requires an “auxiliary” (assistant guide) to accompany each guide/client pair, and that expense plus the maintenance of gear is greater than the expense of lodging.

 Transfer Service In/Out